k3a/studer/README.md

 #### Notes

 It was taken from a working project but cleaned by hand.
 If you find a problem or you have a suggestion, please open a pull request.
-Thanks.
+Thanks!

+There is now also an official scom library as part of Xcom-232i the tech spac zip which can be downloaded from https://www.studer-innotec.com/en/downloads/variotrack-series/.
+It may be a better fit for your project.